sixhops/css-box-model-and-positioning/README.md

 * **Padding** - clears an area around the content; the space between the content and the border; the padding is affected by the background color of the box

 * **Content** - The content of the box, where text and images appear

+> Annotation: Assessment - Create groups of 3-4.
+Have each student choose to be one of Margin, Border, Padding/Content, or Content.
+Have them stand appropriately representing the layers of the box model.

 #### Layers of the Box Model - Codealong (15 mins "WE DO")